 Raspberry Chocolate Cake

-- Spray an 8 in square or 9 inch round or square cake pan with baking spray.
+- Spray an 8 in square, or two 8 inch round or one 9 inch springform pan cake pan with baking spray.
 Line the pan with parchment paper.
 If using a square pan, leave an overhang on both sides to make the cake easier to remove from the pan once baked.

 - Place the sugar in a large mixing bowl.
-Using an electric mixer on medium speed, beat in the eggs one at a time.
+Use a whisk or an electric mixer on medium speed to beat in the eggs one at a time.
 Beat 1-2 minutes, until mixture lightens in color.

 - Mix in the oil.
 Beat until oil is incorporated.
 Mix in the sour cream and vanilla extract.

-- Beat in the hot water til combined.
+- Mix in the hot water (or hot coffee or espresso) til combined.
 Use a spatula to gently fold in the raspberries.

 - Remove cake from oven and place pan on a wire rack to cool completely.